 Research

-The work of the group lies on the interface between statistical mechanics and quantitative biology.
-At the centre is the relationship between fluctuations and noise in biological systems, the corresponding statistical ensembles, and biological function.
-This connection emerges at very different levels and timescales, from stochastic modeling of gene expression to the evolution of regulatory DNA.
-Our current research focus is on cancer, especially the emergence of therapy resistance.
+The group's work sits at the intersection of statistical mechanics and quantitative biology.
+Central to this is the relationship between fluctuations and noise in biological systems, the corresponding statistical ensembles, and biological function.
+This connection manifests itself across various levels and timescales, from stochastic modeling of gene expression to the evolution of regulatory DNA.
+Our current research focuses on tumour evolution and the emergence of resistance to cancer therapy.

 The emergence of resistance to targeted cancer therapy

-Molecularly targeted cancer therapy can lead to rapid regression of a tumour.
-However, in most cases this regression is followed by the rapid expansion of therapy-resistant mutants.
-In an collaboration with researchers at the Department of Translational Medicine (Sos and Thomas labs, University Clinic Cologne), we have explored the spectrum of mutations conferring resistance to therapy in a cell-line model of lung cancer (PC-9 cells).
-This has lead to drug combinations which inhibits all resistant mutants found in a population of tumour cells which is large enough be detected in a clinical setting.
-Based on these results, we are currently exploring dosing schemes using the predicted evolution of the resistant clones.
+Molecularly targeted cancer therapies can lead to rapid tumor regression.
+However, in most cases, this regression is followed by the swift expansion of therapy-resistant mutants.
+In collaboration with researchers at the Department of Translational Medicine (Brägelmann and Thomas labs, University Clinic Cologne), we explored the spectrum of mutations conferring resistance to therapy in a cell-line model of lung cancer (PC-9 cells).
+This work has led to the identification of drug combinations that inhibit all resistant mutants found in a tumor cell population large enough to be detected in a clinical setting.
+Based on these findings, we are currently investigating dosing strategies tailored to the predicted evolution of resistant clones.

 [1] Characterizing Evolutionary Dynamics Reveals Strategies to Exhaust the Spectrum of Subclonal Resistance in EGFR-Mutant Lung Cancer,